dubbyding/lf-itrn/assignment/design-1/wireframe/output.md

 ## Wireframe Assignment

-The initial sample is taken from `https://9anime.to/home`.
+The initial sample is taken from `https://9anime.to/home` and second one is taken from profile of github.

 | Actual Image                      | Wireframe                         |
 | --------------------------------- | --------------------------------- |